elgentos/magento2-kiyoh/README.md

 - ViewModel to offload logic from a block class
 - Send review email + offset when a shipment is made in m2 (config option)
 - This extension stores the data in Custom Variables in de m2 database

+### How does it work

+- Gets the xml feed and puts the data in custom vars
+- Has a viewModel that transform this data in the correct form on the frontend